Chinese Railways

 Modern Times

 Recently there has been much increased government investment and the Chinese railway network has been transformed.
-A key figure was Liu Zhijun who oversaw a vast increase in investment 2003-2011 before being dismissed for vast scale corruption.
+A key figure was Liu Zhijun who oversaw a vast increase in investment 2003-2011 before being dismissed for corruption on a vast scale.
 The initial stimulus brought in foreign expertise from leading world firms which was then copied by local train manufacturers.
 The railway sector now has 2 million employees with a 20,000 railway police force.

 Shanghai, railway station, crowd